Lester Young

-Lester Willis Young (August 27, 1909 – March 15, 1959), nicknamed "Pres" or "Prez", was an American jazz tenor saxophonist and occasional clarinetist.
+Lester Willis Young (August 27, 1909 – March 15, 1959), nicknamed "Pres" or "Prez" (short for the "President of the tenor saxophone"), was an American jazz tenor saxophonist and occasional clarinetist.

 Coming to prominence while a member of Count Basie's orchestra, Young was one of the most influential players on his instrument.
 In contrast to many of his hard-driving peers, Young played with a relaxed, cool tone and used sophisticated harmonies, using what one critic called "a free-floating style, wheeling and diving like a gull, banking with low, funky riffs that pleased dancers and listeners alike".

 Known for his hip, introverted style, he invented or popularized much of the hipster jargon which came to be associated with the music.

 Early life and career

 Lester Young was born in Woodville, Mississippi, on August 27, 1909, to Lizetta Young (née Johnson), and Willis Handy Young, originally from Louisiana.
 Lester had two siblings – a brother, Leonidas Raymond, known as Lee Young, who became a drummer, and a sister, Irma Cornelia.
-He grew up in a musical family.
-His father was a teacher and band leader.
+He grew up in a musical family; his father was a teacher and band leader.
 While growing up in the Algiers neighborhood of New Orleans, he worked from the age of five to make money for the family.
 He sold newspapers and shined shoes.
-By the time he was ten, he had learned the basics of the trumpet, violin, and drums, and joined the Young Family Band touring with carnivals and playing in regional cities in the Southwest.
+By the time he was ten, he had learned the basics of the trumpet, violin, and drums, and joined the Young Family Band, touring with carnivals and playing in regional cities in the Southwest.
 Young's early musical influences included Louis Armstrong, Bix Beiderbecke, Jimmy Dorsey, and Frankie Trumbauer.

 In his teens, he and his father clashed, and he often left home for long periods.
-His family moved to Minneapolis, Minnesota, in 1919 and Young stayed there for much of the 1920s, first picking up the tenor saxophone while living there.
-Young left the family band in 1927 at the age of 18 because he refused to tour in the Southern United States, where Jim Crow laws were in effect and racial segregation was required in public facilities.
+His family moved to Minneapolis, Minnesota, in 1919, and Young stayed there for much of the 1920s, first picking up the tenor saxophone while living there.
+Young left the family band in 1927, at the age of 18, because he refused to tour in the Southern United States, where Jim Crow laws were in effect and racial segregation was required in public facilities.
 He became a member of the Bostonians, led by Art Bronson, and chose the tenor saxophone over the alto as his primary instrument.
 He made a habit of leaving, working, then going home.
 He left home permanently in 1932 when he became a member of the Blue Devils led by Walter Page.